ESCOMP/CTSM/doc/source/lilac/obtaining-building-and-running/obtaining-and-building-ctsm.rst

 Building on a CIME-supported machine
 ------------------------------------

-If you are using a machine that has been ported to CIME_ (for example, NCAR's ``cheyenne`` machine), then you do not need to specify much information to ``build_ctsm``.
+If you are using a machine that has been ported to CIME_ (for example, NCAR's ``derecho`` machine), then you do not need to specify much information to ``build_ctsm``.
 In addition, in this case, CIME will load the appropriate modules and set the appropriate environment variables at build time, so you do not need to do anything to set up your environment ahead of time. **Building CTSM with LILAC requires ESMF.
 ESMF is currently an optional CIME dependency, so many CIME-ported machines do not provide information on an ESMF installation.
-NCAR's cheyenne machine DOES provide ESMF, but for other machines, you may need to add this to your CIME port.**
+NCAR's derecho machine DOES provide ESMF, but for other machines, you may need to add this to your CIME port.**

 To build CTSM and its dependencies in this case, run::